Albert II of Monaco: Early life

-Prince Albert was born in the Prince's Palace of Monaco on 14 March 1958, as the second child of Prince Rainier III and Princess Grace.
+Albert was born on 14 March 1958 in the Prince's Palace of Monaco, the second child of Prince Rainier III and Princess Grace.
 At the time of his birth, he was heir apparent to the throne.
-Albert was a dual citizen of both the Principality of Monaco and the United States of America by birth, before renouncing his American citizenship in his early adulthood.
+Albert was a dual citizen of both the Principality of Monaco and the United States of America by birth, before renouncing his American citizenship in early adulthood.
 He was baptized on 20 April 1958, by Monsignor Jean Delay, Archbishop of Marseille, in the Cathedral of the Immaculate Conception of Monaco.
 His godparents were Prince Louis de Polignac and Queen Victoria Eugenie of Spain.